-Growing flowers from bulbs ensures that you have bright, interesting color year after year, even if they don’t last very long.
-But sometimes those low-care plants get a little bit more complicated when bugs infest your stored or actively growing flower bulbs.
+Growing flowers from bulbs ensure that you have bright, interesting color year after year, even if they don’t last very long.
+Sometimes those low-care plants get a little bit more complicated when bugs infest your stored or actively growing flower bulbs.
 What can you do when flower bulb bugs become an issue?
 Don’t worry, this article will tell you what you need to know about bugs that eat flower bulbs and how to prevent pests in flower bulbs.
 Read on to learn more!

 Insects That Feed on Flower Bulbs

 Flower bulb pests are inevitable if you grow any significant number of bulbs for any amount of time.
 The trick is to not panic when you encounter them.
 All’s not lost when you come across bugs that eat flower bulbs, you just need to know how to handle them.
 Below, you’ll find a list of the most common pests and some tricks for dealing with them:

 Aphids.
 Aphids feed on bulbs both in storage and during the growing season.
 Their activities can result in weak growth and leaves with yellowish or brown tips.
 The injured plants may not be able to fully flower or, if they do, the flower is somehow disfigured.
 Aphids are one of the easier flower bulb pests to control; you don’t even need pesticide.